Perspiration dripped down the face of then police minister Nathi Nhleko as he made a crucial presentation on Nkandla back in 2015.

 They included alleged state capture architect Malusi Gigaba, alleged Bosasa-bribe, braai-pack queen Nomvula Mokonyane and constitutional delinquent Bathabile Dlamini.

-The bottom line is the lists have been submitted to the Electoral Commission of South Africa (IEC) and cannot be changed, except via objections launched through the very limited purview of the IEC’s criteria for removal from the list — which includes a criminal conviction or one’s name appearing on the list of more than one political party.
+The bottom line is the lists have been submitted to the Independent Electoral Commission (IEC) and cannot be changed, except via objections launched through the very limited purview of the IEC’s criteria for removal from the list — which includes a criminal conviction or one’s name appearing on the list of more than one political party.

 So, in effect, the “capture” faction of the ANC is largely going to warm the benches of Parliament.